Empirical Evaluation of a 28 GHz Antenna Array on a 5G Mobile Phone Using a Body Phantom: Introduction

-In summary, novel contributions of the present paper are summarized in three-fold as \begin{enumerate} \item We develop {\it a physical human body phantom} for repeatable evaluation of electromagnetic interaction between human body and mobile handset antennas at $28$~GHz, which are essential for comparison of array designs and device conformance test;
+In summary, novel contributions of the present paper are summarized in three-fold as \begin{enumerate} \item We develop {\it a physical human body phantom} for repeatable experimental evaluation of electromagnetic interaction between human body and mobile handset antennas at $28$~GHz, which is essential for comparison of array designs and device conformance test;

 \item We perform experimental study of antenna radiation under the presence of the developed human body phantom, along with its comparisons with a numerical study; and finally,

 \item We confirm feasibility of repeatable antenna measurements using the developed human body phantom, revealing their uncertainty in terms of realized gains. \end{enumerate}